Ruby Rose Gushes Over Jessica Origliasso And Says She’s Glad She Stayed A Woman

-When it comes to finding positive role models for those in the LGBTQ community, few are held in higher regard than Orange is the New Black‘s Ruby Rose, particularly because she fights for equality on two fronts as a gay woman involved in a same sex relationship.
+When it comes to finding positive role models for those in the LGBTQ community, few are held in higher regard than Orange is the New Black‘s Ruby Rose, particularly because she fights for equality on two fronts as a gay woman involved in a same-sex relationship.
 While Ruby still strives for equality for women and for those in the LGBTQ community, she recently shared that one decision might have left her feeling lost, even as she faced adversity as a non-straight teenager and a bullied girl in her past.
 Now, Ms. Rose opens up about feeling relief at having made the right decision and gushes over her reunited love affair with The Veronicas lead singer, Jess Origliasso.

 Ruby Rose Says She Made The Right Decision To Remain Female

 Ruby Rose has grown into a beautiful and confident woman, but, as Entertainment Tonight reports, that wasn’t always the case.
-Growing up in Australia, Ruby says she was bullied before she ever came out of the closet and adds that the bullying grew even worse, when she declared her LGBTQ status.
+Growing up in Australia, Ruby says she was bullied before she ever came out of the closet and adds that the bullying grew even worse when she declared her LGBTQ status.
 Even as a very young girl, Ruby knew she was different.
 She recalls that she was playing with Superman and Teenage Mutant Ninja Turtle action figures, while other girls her age were collecting Barbie dolls.

 Even when Rose tried to fit in, dressing in feminine outfits and using make-up to enhance her feminine features, the Orange is the New Black star says the girls still wouldn’t leave her alone.
 Later, Ruby Rose came out as gay and still the bullying persisted.